disconomy-bot/docs/docs/businesses/setup-usage/mine.md

 You can use the `e!business edit-config` command to set it so that users automatically get a job if they apply for the laborer position.
 It is recommended to use this command as a slash command.

-Ex. `/business edit-config anyone can join true helpful business`
+Ex. `/business edit-config anyone_can_join true YOUR BUSINESS NAME`

 ## Section 3: Working